acuciureanu/ppfang/README.md

 [...]
 ```

-In this case. the first finding is `String.prototype.$initialize`.
+In this case, the first finding is `String.prototype.$initialize`.

 We can execute an `alert()` in this way: `String.prototype.$initialize.call().alert(document.domain)`.